-The recoverable amount of the chemical tankers and container vessels were determined based on value-inuse calculations.
+The recoverable amount of the chemical tankers were determined based on value-in-use calculations.
 Cash flow projections used in these calculations are based on financial budget approved by management which is based on the remaining useful life of the vessels.